bsmith89/longev-mgen/README.md

-In a recent multi-site experimental study on the effect of ACA on the gut microbiota and fermentation products, the relative abundance of a number of bacterial taxa were found to respond to treatment with the drug, as well as the concentrations of propionate and butyrate.
+In a recent multi-site experimental study on the effect of ACA on the gut microbiota and fermentation products, the relative abundance of a number of bacterial taxa as well as the concentrations of propionate and butyrate were found to respond to treatment with the drug.
 At two of the three study sites, UM and TJL, one OTU responded dramatically
 <!--
 TODO: Introduce UT, TJL, UM, OTU abbrevs.
 -->
 while a different OTU responded at UT.
-Both OTUs were classified as members of the recently cultured family Muribaculaceae&mdash;formerly the S24-7 and in some literature referred to as Homeothermaceae&mdash;which has been shown to be a common and abundant inhabitant of the mammalian gut, especially in mice.
+Both OTUs were classified as members of the recently cultured family Muribaculaceae&mdash;formerly the S24-7 and sometimes referred to as Homeothermaceae&mdash;which has been shown to be a common and abundant inhabitant of the mammalian gut, especially in mice.
 Interestingly, these two OTUs are not closely related, sharing only about